Key points of the interim report

 Turnover and result

-This financial statements bulletin has been prepared in accordance with the recognition and measurement principles of the International Financial Reporting Standards (IFRS) and the accounting principles published in the 2016 financial statements.
-The figures in the tables have been rounded to the nearest million euros and may not add up to exact totals.
+The figures in the tables have been rounded to the nearest million euros so they may not add up to precise totals.
 The figures presented in the tables are unaudited.

 +358 40 750 6902